Providing affordable student housing since 1932

 Solidarity Fund

-Purpose: The Solidarity Fund is a mutual aid scholarship program intended to provide aid for members with financial need who don’t qualify for other scholarships offered by the ICC.
+Purpose: The Solidarity Fund is a mutual aid scholarship program intended to provide aid for members with financial need and/or those who do not qualify for other scholarships offered by the ICC.
 It is fully funded by member contributions and alumni donations.
-Members who can afford to are encouraged to contribute $5/month – the form to sign up to contribute can be found here: .
-For alumni/friends of the co-op, the preferred ways to donate are through GoFundMe: or JustGiving: .
+The default contribution for members is $5 per month – if a member wants to opt up, make a one-time contribution, or opt out, please fill out this form.
+For alumni/friends of the co-op, the preferred ways to donate are through GoFundMe or JustGiving.

 COVID-19 Scholarship